 We also anticipate increased spending as a result of the Energy Policy Act of 2005 (the Energy Act), which requires the power industry to meet federal reliability standards for its transmission and distribution systems and provides further incentives to the industry to invest in and improve maintenance on its systems.
-While we believe the Energy Act is likely to continue to stimulate spending by our customers, we do not expect to begin to realize substantial benefits of this spending for several more quarters.

 Several industry and market trends are prompting customers in the electric power industry to seek outsourcing partners, such as Quanta.
-These trends include an aging workforce, increased spending, increasing costs such as salaries and benefits, and labor issues.
+These trends include an aging utility workforce, increased spending, increasing costs such as salaries and benefits, and labor issues.

 There are several telecommunications initiatives currently in discussion and underway by several wireline carriers and government organizations that provide us with pockets of opportunity, particularly from fiber to the premises (FTTP) and fiber to the node (FTTN) initiatives.
 Such initiatives are underway by Verizon and AT&T, and municipalities and other government jurisdictions have also become active in these initiatives.
-We anticipate increased spending by wireless telecommunications customers on their networks, as the impact of mergers within the wireless industry has begun to lessen.
+We are anticipating increased spending by wireless telecommunications customers on their networks, as the impact of mergers within the wireless industry has begun to lessen.
 In addition, several wireless companies have announced plans to increase their cell site deployment plans over the next year, including the expansion of next generation technology.

-Spending in the cable television industry remains depressed.
-However, with several telecommunications companies increasing the pace of their FTTP and FTTN projects that will enable them to offer TV services via fiber to their customers, such initiatives could serve as a catalyst for the cable industry to begin a new network upgrade cycle to expand its service offerings in an effort to retain and attract customers.
-As a result of the sale of substantially all of the assets of Adelphia Communications Corporation and its affiliated companies (Adelphia) to Time Warner Cable and Comcast Corporation, we have begun to see increased spending by Time Warner Cable and Comcast Corporation as they integrate the systems acquired from Adelphia.
+Spending in the cable television industry is beginning to improve.
+Several telecommunications companies are increasing the pace of their FTTP and FTTN projects that will enable them to offer TV services via fiber to their customers.
+These initiatives serve as a catalyst for the cable industry to begin a new network upgrade cycle to expand its service offerings in an effort to retain and attract customers.

 We continue to evaluate potential strategic acquisitions of companies to broaden our customer base, expand our geographic area of operation and grow our portfolio of services.
-On March 18, 2007, we entered into the Merger Agreement with InfraSource, pursuant to which InfraSource would become a wholly owned subsidiary upon closing of the Merger, subject to the satisfaction of various closing conditions.
+On March 18, 2007, we entered into the merger agreement with InfraSource, pursuant to which InfraSource will become a wholly owned subsidiary upon closing of the Merger, subject to the satisfaction of various closing conditions including approval by stockholders of both companies.
 We expect the proposed transaction to enhance our resources and expand our service portfolio through InfraSource s complementary businesses, strategic geographic footprint and skilled workforce.
 We believe that additional attractive acquisition candidates exist primarily as a result of the highly fragmented nature of the industry, the inability of many companies to expand and modernize due to capital constraints and the desire of owners of acquisition candidates for liquidity.
 We also believe that our financial strength and experienced management team will be attractive to acquisition candidates.

-With the stabilization of several of our markets and our margin enhancement initiatives, we continue to see our gross margins generally improve.
+With the growth in several of our markets and our margin enhancement initiatives, we continue to see our gross margins generally improve.
 We continue to focus on the elements of the business we can control, including cost control, the margins we accept on projects, collecting receivables, ensuring quality service and rightsizing initiatives to match the markets we serve.
 These initiatives include aligning our workforce with our current revenue base, evaluating opportunities to reduce the number of field offices and evaluating our non-core assets for potential sale.
-Such initiatives, together with realignments associated with the integration of InfraSource operations and any other future acquisitions, could result in future charges related to, among other things, severance, facilities shutdown and consolidation, property disposal and other exit costs.
+Such initiatives, together with realignments associated with the planned integration of InfraSource operations and any other future acquisitions, could result in future charges related to, among other things, severance, retention, facilities shutdown and consolidation, property disposal and other exit costs.

-Capital expenditures in 2007 are expected to be approximately \$60.0 million, without giving effect to the pending Merger with InfraSource.
+Capital expenditures in 2007 are expected to be approximately \$70.0 million, without giving effect to the pending Merger with InfraSource.
 A majority of the expenditures will be for operating equipment.
 We expect expenditures for 2007 to be funded substantially through internal cash flows or to the extent necessary, from cash on hand.